2.3.2 Full Name Patterns

 Test: -iregex expr

 True if the entire file name matches regular expression expr.
 This is a match on the whole path, not a search.
 For example, to match a file named ./fubar3, you can use the regular expression ‘.*bar.’ or ‘.*b.*3’, but not ‘f.*r3’.
-See Syntax of Regular Expressions in The GNU Emacs Manual, for a description of the syntax of regular expressions.
 For ‘-iregex’, the match is case-insensitive.

 As for ‘-path’, the candidate file name never ends with a slash, so regular expressions which only match something that ends in slash will always fail.

-There are several varieties of regular expressions; by default this test uses POSIX basic regular expressions, but this can be changed with the option ‘-regextype’.
+There are several varieties of regular expressions; by default this test uses GNU Emacs regular expressions, but this can be changed with the option ‘-regextype’.

 Option: -regextype name